• “Family needs to stick together – gambling not only affects the victim, but loved ones around them too”

 Help for gambling

-Visit our about us page to find out what we can offer at the West Midlands Gambling Harms Clinic.
+If you agree that now is the time to seek outside help for the person’s gambling.
+Visit our About Us page to find out what we can offer at the West Midlands Gambling Harms Clinic.

 You can refer yourself to the clinic via a secure online referral form.

-If for any reason you decide that this is not the route you want to take, you can discuss other options for help and support through the NHS website.
+If, for any reason, you decide that this is not the route you want to take, you can discuss other options for help and support through the NHS website.

 Take steps to protect you and your family